SrijanBadhya/Debsoc/Running the PES Debsoc.md

 1. Adjing is seen as more undesirable than speaking by the vast majority of the circuit, as seen from
 - The constant requests on mixidea and 4crossmock where speaker slots have been filled up fast but nobody wants to voluntarily adj.
 - The constant adj scarcity in tournaments and begging to OC to waive off adj slots, or begging to juniors to adj.
-2. If someone's adjing out of obligation, it's hard to set up a system of rotating adjes
+2. If someone's adjing out of obligation, it's hard to set up a system of rotating adjes to be 'fair' with carrying the burden of adjing.
+(As you can guess, this also negatively warps the [narrative of adjing](#be-careful-with-all-your-words-to-not-propagate-a-negative-narrative-of-adjing)).
 3. Adjing tournaments can disappoint freshers due to a multitude of reasons like
 - They spent most of their time in the debsoc speaking, and aren't trained to do this.
 - They're likely to spend the whole tournament as a trainee, and hence speakers scroll their phones during their OA and don't take them seriously, people go to ask the chair feedback instead of them, and they feel they have no impact on the tournament because their vote doesn't matter.
 They don't get any numerical result from the tournament either.